ibm-cloud-docs/framework-financial-services-controls/controls-output/ia/ia-6.md

 ## IBM Cloud for Financial Services profile
 {: #scc-fs-cloud-profile}

-The goals that follow are part of the IBM Cloud for Financial Services v0.6.0 profile in [{{site.data.keyword.compliance_full}}](/docs/security-compliance?topic=security-compliance-getting-started).
+The rules related to this control that follow are part of the IBM Cloud for Financial Services v1.1.0 profile in [{{site.data.keyword.compliance_full}}](/docs/security-compliance?topic=security-compliance-getting-started).

-- 3000074: IBMid protects user information during the authentication process from possible exploitation by unauthorized individuals by obscuring it
+- IBMid protects user information during the authentication process from possible exploitation by unauthorized individuals by obscuring it

 ## NIST supplemental guidance
 {: #nist-supplemental-guidance}

 The feedback from information systems does not provide information that would allow unauthorized individuals to compromise authentication mechanisms.
 For some types of information systems or system components, for example, desktops/notebooks with relatively large monitors, the threat (often referred to as shoulder surfing) may be significant.
 For other types of systems or components, for example, mobile devices with 2-4 inch screens, this threat may be less significant, and may need to be balanced against the increased likelihood of typographic input errors due to the small keyboards.
 Therefore, the means for obscuring the authenticator feedback is selected accordingly.
 Obscuring the feedback of authentication information includes, for example, displaying asterisks when users type passwords into input devices, or displaying feedback for a very limited time before fully obscuring it.